HZEmpire/HZEmpire.github.io/_pages/about.md

 # About Me
 Hi, I am a 4-th year Undergraduate student at the Department of Computer Science in the [University of Hong Kong](https://www.hku.hk/).
 Currently I served as a Research Assistant working on the COVID-19 analysis & Disease Prevention System project under the supervision of Prof. [Eric Schuldenfrei](https://www.arch.hku.hk/staff/arch/schuldenfrei-eric-h/) and Prof. [Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
 Previously I worked with Dr. [Hengshuang Zhao](https://hszhao.github.io/) on Scene Reconstruction and 3D Vision.
 I am also a member of the [HKU Astar Team](https://innoacademy.engg.hku.hk/robomaster-ai5/) responsible for the Vision Algorithm design.
 <br>
 My research interests include Machine Learning, Computer Vision, Data Science, and General Artificial Intelligence.
-In addition, I have a strong passion for photography, covering subjects such as natural landscapes and cultural themes.
+In addition, I have a strong passion for <a href="https://hzempire.github.io/PhotoGallery/index.html">photography</a>, covering subjects such as natural landscapes and cultural themes.
 <br>
 <br>
 <b>I'm looking for MSc opportunities in Computer Science.</b> Feel free to contact me if you are interested.